The 2022 application round timeline and key dates are yet to be confirmed. See below for the dates for 2021 application round.

 - It is a run through scheme – trainees enter at the ST1 level and progress through to ST8

-- It will be applied for through the same application process and interview as Core Surgical Training – one application and one interview however when it comes to ranking you rank the IST jobs as well as the CST jobs and they will be allocated based on the score from interview
+- It is applied for through the same application process and interview as Core Surgical Training – one application and one interview however when it comes to ranking you rank the IST jobs as well as the CST jobs and they will be allocated based on the score from interview

 More on this can be found on the Royal College of Surgeons Website.